Creede Repertory Theatre

-Since 2003, as part of CRT’s annual summer season, a professional team of theatre artists mentor local students (ages 10+) through the process of creating a fully produced, all-original show.
-KID's Show employs an in-depth mentorship model.
-Each year, approximately 15-20 young people work alongside a team of teaching artists and professional theatre makers to bring a brand-new production to life in just under three weeks.

-The Young Audience Outreach Tour’s mission is to bring high quality musical theatre to rural and underserved communitie's.
-This program annually produces an original children’s show for student's in grades K-6 grade that tours throughout the Southwest, serving over 31,000 young people.

 History

 The Creede Repertory Theatre (CRT) was founded in 1966 when 12 students from the University of Kansas came to Creede, Colorado, responding to a letter drafted by the Creede Junior Chamber of Commerce and Pastor Jim Livingston.
 The letter was a call for help.
 With the mining business declining in Creede, the town needed a new source of viable income to help sustain the smaller businesses and its year-round residents.
 Steve Grossman, a theatre student at KU, was the only one who responded to the letter.
 He and fellow student Joe Roach took a road trip to Creede in the spring of 1966 and sealed the deal with a handshake.
-Grossman then took 11 students with him and together they launched the first of many summer theatre seasons in Creede.
-Originally called Operation Summer Theatre, the name was officially changed to Creede Repertory Theatre in 1968.
+Grossman then took 11 students with him, and together, they launched the first of many summer theatre seasons in Creede, first calling the theatre Operation Summer Theatre.
+The name changed to Creede Repertory Theatre in 1968.
 The first season began with the opening of Mr. Roberts and continued with the showing of The Bat, Our Town, The Rainmaker, and Born Yesterday.
-The shows were run in repertory format which allowed patrons to see a new play each night of the week.
+Shows ran in repertory format, which allowed patrons to see a new play each night of the week.